AdaCore/gnatstudio/docs/users_guide/tools.rst

 contextual menu anywhere else on the message line provides an option called :guilabel:`Auto Fix`, giving you access to the same information.
-For the previous example of a missing semicolon, the menu contains an entry labelled :guilabel:`Add expected string ";"`.
+For the previous example of a missing semicolon, the menu contains an entry labeled :guilabel:`Add expected string ";"`.
 You can choose to :guilabel:`Apply to this occurrence` or :guilabel:`Apply to all similar errors`.
 The latter option applies the same simple fix to all errors that are the same, based on parsing the error message.
 The wrench icon is